Planning A Winter Backpacking Trip

 8. Dress for Success

 Layers, layers, and more layers are what you will need for a successful winter backpacking trip.
 “Be Bold and Start Cold” is the winter backpacking motto.
 Your goal is to stay warm but not to sweat.
 Start your hike a tad underdressed for the weather.
 If you do not warm up after a few minutes of hiking, then add a layer.
 If you start sweating, take off a layer.
-When you stop for breaks, immediately add a layer which will trap your warmth, preventing you from rapidly cooling.
+When you stop for breaks, immediately add a layer that will trap your warmth, preventing you from rapidly cooling.

 Purchase a good pair of mid-weight base layers, also called long johns.
 Your base layers will be worn next to your skin.
 You can choose either polyester or wool but definitely avoid cotton.
 Cotton will not dry quickly, especially in humid climates.
 Wet cotton will ultimately make you cold, potentially leading to hypothermia.
 Wool is more expensive than polyester.
 Wool is warm when wet and doesn’t smell horrid after multiple days of wear.
 Polyester dries fast and will also keep you warm when wet, but it retains smells even after washing.

 Your next layer is your insulating layer.
-Choose fleece pants, heavy weight long underwear bottoms, or a fleece-lined pair of hiking pants to keep your legs warm.
+Choose fleece pants, heavyweight long underwear bottoms, or a fleece-lined pair of hiking pants to keep your legs warm.
 A good puffy (down) jacket is all you will need to keep your core warm; however, a fleece sweater is also a good option.
 The advantages of a puffy jacket or puffy pullover are down is lightweight compared to fleece and more compressible, making it easier to pack in your backpack on warmer days.
 I do recommend a hooded puffy.
 Having the extra head covering option is always nice on that extra cold day.

 Your final layer is your waterproof and windproof layer.
 Your waterproof/windproof jacket and pants (rain gear) should be breathable.
 Pick rain pants with leg zippers.
 These zippers will allow you to take on and off your pants without taking off your boots.
 Jackets with pit-zips are an added bonus for quick cooling when you start to sweat.